 Having sophisticated technology that monitors all social channels to detect a crisis before it goes viral is the first step in preventing catastrophe.
-But there are two much bigger and more fundamental challenges at play when it comes to managing a crisis.
+But there are two much bigger and more fundamental challenges at play when it comes to crisis management.

 Businesses today operate in a world that hasn’t just connected people – it has empowered them.
 For the first time in a long time, individuals – be they customers, shareholders, community leaders, analysts, politicians, journalists, and everyone in between – have a platform and a voice that’s equal to that of any large organization.

 We’re all participants in a shared conversation that none of us truly owns.
 And in a conversation, shouting at those around you doesn’t make anyone want to listen.
 Quite the opposite.
 You need to earn the right to be heard by adding value and being authentic.If you’re a transparent, credible participant that contributes to a conversation, you can begin to build trust.
 Build enough trust and you can create affinity.
 Enough affinity and you might just find loyalty.